RemoQuality/timecamp-v2.1-desktop-app/README.md

 ```
 Where `Xcode` is [generator of your choosing](https://cmake.org/cmake/help/v3.1/manual/cmake-generators.7.html), and `cmake-build-xcode` is where project files will be created.

 Now you can open it in your IDE of choice.

-Now you are ready to go!
+You are ready to go!

 ## Compiling our source